Embroidering onto a Woven Backdrop - Learn This Weaving Technique

 Tip 5: Stitch placement

-The woven backdrop isn’t fine like most fabrics, so you have less options in terms of stitch placement.
+The woven backdrop isn’t fine like most fabrics, so you have fewer options in terms of stitch placement.
 This means you have to be a bit more careful about where you place your stitch, then see which way it sits once you’ve pulled the slack through.

 Sometimes your stitch might sit in a slightly different direction that you expected, but that’s ok – just redo that stitch, or go with it!